-- The TSF provides preservation of secure state by detecting and managing events that cannot be tolerated, resulting in an immediate interruption or reset: - 324 The ES can generate a software reset.

-6.3 Limited capabilities (FMT\LIM.1) / Test, Limited capabilities (FMT\LIM.1) / Sdiag, Limited capabilities (FMT\LIM.1) / Loader, Limited availability (FMT\LIM.2) / Test, Limited availability (FMT\LIM.2) / Sdiag & Limited availability (FMT\LIM.2) / Loader

-- 325 The TOE is either in Test, Admin or User configuration. - The TOE may also be in Basic Diagnostic (aka Diagnostic) or Secure Diagnostic volatile configuration. - The Test and Diagnostics configurations are reserved to ST. - The TSF ensures the switching and the control of TOE configuration, the corresponding access control and the control of the corresponding capabilities.
+- The TSF provides preservation of secure state by detecting and managing the following events, resulting in an immediate interruption or reset: - Die integrity violation detection, - · Errors on memories and registers, - · Glitches on external power supply lines, - High voltage supply, - CPU errors, - MMF errors, - Detection of out of bound access on memories and registers, - Faults on crypto processors. - The ES can generate a software reset. - 6.3 Limited capabilities (FMT\LIM.1) / Test, Limited capabilities (FMT\LIM.1) / Sdiag, Limited capabilities (FMT\LIM.1) / Loader, Limited availability (FMT\LIM.2) / Test, Limited availability (FMT\LIM.2) / Sdiag & Limited availability (FMT\LIM.2) / Loader - The TOE is either in Test, Admin or User configuration. - The TOE may also be in Basic Diagnostic (aka Diagnostic) or Secure Diagnostic volatile configuration. - The Test and Diagnostics configurations are reserved to ST. - The TSF ensures the switching and the control of TOE configuration, the corresponding access control and the control of the corresponding capabilities.
 The transition controls rely on several strong mechanisms including fuse, authentication and control registers.
-Part of the transitions are only possible in the STMicroelectronics audited environment. - The TSF reduces the available features depending on the TOE configuration. - The customer can choose to disable irreversibly the Loading capability. - The customer can choose to enable or disable irreversibly the Secure Diagnostic capability.
+Part of the transitions are only possible in the STMicroelectronics audited environment. - The TSF reduces the available features depending on the TOE configuration. - The customer can choose to disable irreversibly the Loading capability.

+The customer can choose to enable or disable irreversibly the Secure Diagnostic capability.